 “There are all kind of ways people can connect with horses, ranging from volunteering at horse-related nonprofits to co-ownership.
 It all depends on what works best for you.”

-Co-ownership frequently works well for prospective owners who want to bring a horse their lives while reducing high horse care costs.
+Co-ownership as an alternative frequently works well for prospective owners who want to bring a horse into their lives while reducing high horse care costs.
 Under some agreements, all participants own the horse equally, and the costs of board veterinary and farrier care and training are split equally among the co-owners.
 Under others, there is one legal owner of the horse, but co-owners share horse care costs.
 In all cases, co-owners agree to a specific riding schedule, training goals and horse-handling technique.

 “All [involved in this arrangement must] have a strong dedication to the arrangement, and have agreed to the relationship,” says Weiss.
 “In many cases, this kind of agreement starts with friendship; it’s not something you would do with someone that you don’t know.”

 Horse enthusiasts who need a more flexible alternative to horse ownership can bring horses into their lives by taking lessons with a local trainer.
 This option allows a rider to pay an hourly fee for the trainer’s time as many times a week as the trainer and the student choose.
 In addition, some barn operators offer part-lease arrangements that allow students to ride a specific number of days per week, and to take their lessons on the same horse each time.

 As an advantage of a partial lesson lease, students can discuss and set performance goals with the trainer.
 Then there are also the physical and mental benefits of having that connection with a special horse and spending time at the barn.